Fixed-odds betting: Decimal odds

-Favoured in Continental Europe, Australia, New Zealand and Canada, decimal odds differ from fractional odds by taking into account that the bettor must first part with their stake to make a bet; the figure quoted, therefore, is the winning amount that would be paid out to the bettor.
+Most common in Continental Europe, Australia, New Zealand and Canada, decimal odds differ from fractional odds by taking into account that the bettor must first part with their stake to make a bet; the figure quoted, therefore, is the winning amount that would be paid out to the bettor.
 Therefore, the decimal odds of an outcome are equivalent to one plus the decimal value of the fractional odds; in the absence of built-in house advantage to cover overhead, profit margins, or (for an illegal enterprise) compensation for the fact that both chances of prosecution and penalties in the event of conviction tend to be higher for bookmakers than for clients, the decimal odds associated with a given outcome would be the decimal expression of the reciprocal of what the offering party assesses to be the outcome's chance of occurring.
 Thus, even odds 1/1 are quoted in decimal odds as 2.
 The 4/1 fractional odds discussed above are quoted as 5, while the 1/4 odds are quoted as 1.25.
 It is considered to be ideal for parlay betting because the odds to be paid out are simply the product of the odds for each outcome wagered on.

-Decimal odds are also known as European odds, digital odds or continental odds and tend to be favoured by betting exchanges because they are the easiest to work with for trading, in this case the purchase and sale of upside and downside risk.
+Decimal odds are also known as European odds, digital odds or continental odds and tend to be used by betting exchanges because they are the easiest to work with for trading, in this case the purchase and sale of upside and downside risk.

 Moneyline odds

-Moneyline odds are favoured by United States bookmakers and as such are sometimes called American Odds.
+Moneyline odds are most commonly used by United States bookmakers and so are also called American odds.
 There are two possibilities: the figure quote can be either positive or negative.
 Moneyline refers to odds on the straight-up outcome of a game with no consideration to a point spread.